 Limiting the damage costs

-You know that freak accidents happen, and while there are ways to reduce damage, you can’t eliminate all possibilities of risk.
+You know that freak accidents happen, and while you can reduce damage, you can’t eliminate all possibilities of risk.
 Getting flood insurance is one of the best ways to help deal with damage from floods, hurricanes, and tropical storms.
-Overall, paying attention to weather forecasts, putting plans in place, and preparing in a timely manner may help reduce severe damage or costs that may come.
-Being in regular communication with your tenants is another prudent step toward ensuring your community stays strong and prepared against any storm that may come your way.
+Overall, paying attention to weather forecasts, putting plans in place, and preparing may help reduce damage or costs.
+Being in regular communication with your tenants is another prudent step toward ensuring your community stays strong against any storm.